-The 2030 Agenda incorporates OGP principles of transparency, civic participation, accountable public institutions, and technological innovation in three ways: directly, through goals and targets that specifically focus on open government; indirectly, recognizing that these principles are crucial to achieving a much broader range of sustainable development goals and targets, by linking advances in transparency and open government more directly to progress in the lives of poor people; and in implementation, specifically in the design of the 2030 Agenda's monitoring and review mechanisms.
+The 2030 Agenda incorporates these principles in three ways: directly, through goals and targets that specifically focus on open government; indirectly, recognizing that these principles are crucial to achieving a much broader range of sustainable development goals and targets, by linking advances in transparency and open government more directly to progress in the lives of poor people; and in implementation, specifically in the design of the 2030 Agenda's monitoring and review mechanisms, and open data.

-First, open government principles are explicitly addressed in Goal 16, which aims to "build effective, accountable and inclusive institutions at all levels," and in other targets across other goals.
+First, open government principles are explicitly addressed in several targets across several goals.
+Many are found in Goal 16, which aims to "build effective, accountable and inclusive institutions at all levels."
 These targets provide some of the most specific language on what governments and their citizens need to do to advance open government specifically and good governance more broadly.
-They are especially valuable for the connection between OGP and SDGs as they cement the importance of open, responsive government as an end in itself.
-Table 1 maps some of these targets to key OGP commitments.
+Table 1 identifies some of these targets and how they relate to key OGP commitments.